ubclaunchpad/minutes/README.md

 ## :running: Getting Started

-### Running the Server
+### :rocket: Running the Server

 ```
 make
 make run
 ```

-### Running the Research Environment
+### :rainbow: Running the Research Environment

 ```
-make
 make dev
 ```

 ## :point_up: Deployment

 We deploy continuously using Travis CI and a Docker Hub deploy bot.

-You can also deploy the production and development images manually using,
+You can also deploy the production and development images manually if you like.

 ```
 make push-dev